gipi/low-level/docs/os/index.md

  - [What happens when you start a process on Linux?](http://jvns.ca/blog/2016/10/04/exec-will-eat-your-brain/)
  - [OOPS debugging with GDB](http://mokosays.com/work/?p=22)
  - [slide](http://haifux.org/lectures/258/gpio_spi_i2c_userspace.pdf) on using ``SPI`` and ``I2C`` in user space.
+ - Post about Linux implementation and history of the [Device tree](http://junyelee.blogspot.com/2014/04/linux-device-tree.html)